Gouda railway station

 Trains running between Den Haag Centraal / Rotterdam Centraal and Utrecht Centraal call at the station, as well as the RijnGouweLijn connection to Alphen a/d Rijn.

 In November 1944, during World War II, the strategically located railway station was bombed by the Royal Air Force.
 The main building of the railway station was severely damaged; traces of the bombing are visible to this day on platforms 3 and 5.
 In 1948 a new building was constructed out of the remaining first floor of the old building.
 This was replaced by the current building in 1984.
+In 2022 the building and related nearby infrastructure were renovated.

 Train services

 The following train services call at Gouda: